Extremality of families of sets: Introduction and preliminaries

 \begin{theorem} [Extremal characterization of Asplund spaces] The extremal principle holds true for any collection of closed subsets of a Banach space if and only if the space is Asplund. \end{theorem}

 Recall that a Banach space is \emph{Asplund} if every continuous convex function on an open convex set is Fr\'echet differentiable on a dense subset \cite{Phe93}, or equivalently, if the dual of each its separable subspace is separable.
 We refer the reader to \cite{Phe93,Mor06.1} for discussions about and characterizations of Asplund spaces.
-All reflexive, particularly, all finite dimensional Banach spaces are Asplund. \begin{remark} It is not uncommon to employ in the statements of the extremal principle and its extensions an alternative form of the fuzzy \Fr\ separation property: \\ \emph{for any $\eps>0$, there exist $x_i\in\Omega_i\cap{B}_\eps(\bx)$ and vectors $x_i^*\in X^*$ ${(i=1,\ldots,n)}$ such that $\sum_{i=1}^nd(x^*_i,N^F_{\Omega_i}(x_i))<\eps$, $\sum_{i=1}^n x^*_i=0$ and $\sum_{i=1}^{n}\norm{x_i^*}=1$.} \\ The equivalence of the two forms of fuzzy separation is easy to check; see \cite[Theorem~1]{BuiKru18}.
-The fuzzy separation conditions similar to those in Definition~\ref{D1.2} and the one above have been used interchangeably in the concluding parts of the extremal principle and its extensions for decades; cf. \cite{KruMor80,KruMor80.2,Kru81.2,Kru85.1, MorSha96,BorZhu05,Mor06.1,Mor06.2}. \end{remark}
+All reflexive, particularly, all finite dimensional Banach spaces are Asplund. \begin{remark} It is not uncommon to employ in the statements of the extremal principle and its extensions an alternative form of the fuzzy \Fr\ separation property: